-Procedure: Trusting GPG Keys on Clients Using a Bootstrap Script directory.
+Procedure: Trusting GPG Keys on Clients Using a Bootstrap Script uyuni-gpg-pubkey-0d20833e.key

+- 1. On the Uyuni Server, at the command prompt, check the contents of the /srv/www/htdocs/pub/ directory.
 This directory contains all available public keys.
-Take a note of the key that applies to the channel assigned to the client you are registering.
+Take a note of the key that applies to the channel assigned to the client you are registering. - 2.
+Open the relevant bootstrap script, locate the ORG\GPG\KEY= parameter and add the required key.

-1. On the Uyuni Server, at the command prompt, check the contents of the /srv/www/htdocs/pub/ uyuni-gpg-pubkey-0d20833e.key

-2. Open the relevant bootstrap script, locate the ORG\GPG\KEY= parameter and add the required key.
 For example: